 Real estate is the largest commodity in the world, boasting an estimated $217 trillion valuation.
 The market is huge but obsolete, and now has to confront an upcoming global issue — by 2050, the total population living in cities will increase from 54% to 66%.
+Earth is becoming too small and we have two simple options: 1) Colonize other planets or 2) Start sharing the available space that we have which, will be clearly limited when we double our population in the next 50–100 years.
 As demand from ever-growing urban populations fast outstrips supply, there simply aren’t enough homes in cities with housing becoming too expensive.

 We have a unique opportunity to make a positive impact while becoming the largest and most innovative Real Estate marketplace in the world.

 That is our cause, our mission and the reason for Badi’s existence.